matter-labs/era-contracts/docs/gateway/gateway_protocol_upgrades.md

 In case such situation does happen however, the current plan is just to:

 - Freeze the ecosystem.
 - Ask the admins nicely to upgrade their implementation.
-Decentralized token governance can also force-upgrade those via STM on L1.
+Decentralized token governance can also force-upgrade those via CTM on L1.

 # Backwards compatibility